 Using an ultrasound (US)-guided technique affords a practitioner the ability to reduce the volume of local anesthetic required for ankle blockade.
 Because the nerves involved are located relatively close to the surface, ankle blocks are easy to perform; however, knowledge of the anatomy of the ankle is essential to ensure success.

-Ankle block involves anesthetizing five separate nerves: two deep nerves and three superficial nerves.
-The two deep nerves are the tibial nerve and the deep peroneal nerve.
-The three superficial nerves are the superficial peroneal, sural, and saphenous nerves.
+Ankle block involves anesthetizing five separate nerves: two deep and three superficial nerves.
+The two deep nerves are the tibial nerve and the deep peroneal nerve, and the three superficial nerves are the superficial peroneal, sural, and saphenous nerves.
 All nerves, except the saphenous, are terminal branches of the sciatic nerve; the saphenous nerve is a sensory branch of the femoral nerve.